numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

         NumPy scalars.
 ..
 [T7] ``np.float32(3e100)`` overflows to infinity with a warning.
 ..
 [T8] ``1 + 1e-14`` loses precision when done in float32 but not in float64.
-        The old behavior was casting the scalar argument to to float32 or float64 differently depending on the dimensionality of the array;
-        with the new behavior the computation is always done in the array precision (float32 in this case).
+        The old behavior was casting the scalar argument to float32 or float64 differently depending on the dimensionality of the array; with the new behavior the computation is always done in the array precision (float32 in this case).
 ..
 [T9] NumPy promotes ``float32`` and ``int64`` to ``float64``.
 The old
         behaviour ignored the ``int64`` here.